 She has been the same as me, not really knowing what is going on, but it seems that this is normal.

 She may have found the conference a little easier if she had been given some more background about the structure before she came.
-What is more important is that before we came here we didn to know that we didn to know.
-We didn to know that we didn to know.
-But now we REALLY know that we didn to know.
-OK.
+What is more important is that before we came here we didn that we did

-So the next thing is to decide how we will deal with the things that we don the know.
+So the next thing is to decide how we will deal with the things that we don t know.

 I got this job because one of the trustees e-mailed me in Canada to say that I am on the right continent.

 I have learned that we really do service with each other and not alone.
 I now realise the usefulness of sharing our own experience about how we do things even though we come from different cultures and different countries.